BHTY Around the Globe

 Editorial Review Time

 Journals usually ask reviewers to complete their reviews within 3-4 weeks.
 However, few journals have a mechanism to enforce the deadline, which is why it can be hard to predict how long the peer review process will take.
-Highly technical papers and papers from niche subject areas can take longer to review.
+Highly technical papers can take longer to review.

 Manuscripts are sent out for review electronically, and all correspondence takes place via e-mail.
-Traditional, high-quality peer-review standards are applied to all manuscripts submitted to the journal.
+High-quality peer-review standards are applied to all manuscripts submitted to the journal.

 Reprints and e-Prints may be ordered once published with a request send to the publisher at email@example.com.